EconLearn

 The Tax Multiplier

-The formula captures this leakage: Tax multiplier = -MPC / (1 - MPC).
-The negative sign reflects the inverse relationship between taxes and aggregate demand.
-A tax cut increases AD while a tax hike decreases it.
-With an MPC of 0.8, the tax multiplier is -0.8 / 0.2 = -4.
-That $10 billion tax cut shifts AD right by $40 billion, compared to the $50 billion shift from equivalent direct spending.
+The formula is Tax multiplier = -MPC / (1 - MPC).
+The negative sign is because taxes and AD go in opposite directions: a tax cut increases AD, and a tax increase decreases it.
+Using an MPC of 0.8: -0.8 / 0.2 = -4.
+That $10 billion tax cut shifts AD to the right by $40 billion.
+In comparison, $50 billion is the amount that would be created with direct government spending.

 Crowding Out